Ezandora/Far-Future/README.md

 What does it do?
 ----------------
 The [Far Future](http://kol.coldfront.net/thekolwiki/index.php/The_Far_Future) mini-game lets you captain a starship about to fall apart in the span of an episode.
-This script will automatically earn two medals against the five different adversaries - borg, emoticons, klingons, cloud, and crystals - while replicating your once/day item.
+This script will automatically earn two medals against the five different adversaries - the borg, emoticons, klingons, a cloud, and crystals - while replicating your once/day item.

 Screenshots
 ----------------